KURISANI/Traffic-Sign-Classification/README.md

 - German Traffic Sign Recognition Benchmark paper

-## Building models that help machines see and understand the world."
+## Building models that help machines see and understand the world.